UofT-DSI/applying_statistical_concepts/README.md

 ## To Update
 For the course instructor and course support:

-  -   Update course assignments to reflect new grading approach
+  -   Update course assignments and answer keys to reflect new grading approach

       - Specifically, check which assignment Question 4 (assignment 1) / Question 1 (assignment 2) should be included with